A Ball Rolling Uphill. A bowling ball rolls without slipping up a... | Channels for Pearson+

 Textbook QuestionTextbook Question

 A Ball Rolling Uphill.
 A bowling ball rolls without slipping up a ramp that slopes upward at an angle b to the horizontal (see Example 10.7 in Section 10.3).
-Treat the ball as a uniform solid sphere, ignoring the finger holes. (c) What minimum coefficient of static friction is needed to prevent slipping?
+Treat the ball as a uniform solid sphere, ignoring the finger holes. (b) What is the acceleration of the center of mass of the ball?

 2